 The right panel shows the impact on the local climate.
-The lower dashed lines are the simple differences of $T_m$ from the left panel between snow-no-snow classes as a function of opaque cloud; showing that the differences become larger as OPAQm decreases.
-We made a small correction for the general seasonal trend over 15 days as a function of OPAQm (dotted lines), because in general the days with snow are later in November and earlier in March.
+The lower dashed lines are the simple differences of T_m from the left panel between snow-no-snow classes as a function of opaque cloud; showing that the differences become larger as $OPAQ_m$ decreases.
+We made a small correction for the general seasonal trend over 15 days as a function of $OPAQ_m$ (dotted lines), because in general the days with snow are later in November and earlier in March.
 For November, we used the mean of the warm-no-snow gradient between October and November and the cold-snow gradient between November and December, which were similar.
 For March we used the same procedure, with similar results.

 Subtracting these estimates of the 15-day seasonal change gives an estimate of the climatological impact of the snow (solid lines).
-Not surprisingly we see the cooling increases from -7 to -14 K as OPAQm falls, because of the impact of the higher albedo of snow on SWn (Betts et al., 2014a).
+Not surprisingly we see the cooling increases from -7 to -14 K as $OPAQ_m$ falls, because of the impact of the higher albedo of snow on SW_n [9].
 The mean cooling across all cloud covers (heavy circles) for (November, March) are (-11.8, -10.7 K).
-These values for the climatology are very similar to those shown in Tables 2, 3 of Betts et al. (2014a) which were derived by compositing the transitions in time across snowfall in the fall, and snowmelt in the spring.
-The corresponding plots for $T{xT}$ and $T{nT}$ differences are very similar (not shown), with slightly larger differences for $T{xT}$ and slightly smaller ones for $T{nT}$ .
+These values for the climatology are very similar to those shown in Tables 2 and 3 of Betts et al. [9] which were derived by compositing the transitions in time across snowfall in the fall, and snowmelt in the spring.
+The corresponding plots for T{xT} and T{nT} differences are very similar (not shown), with slightly larger differences for T{xT} and slightly smaller ones for T{nT} .